breschio/drawbridge/README.md

-Drawbridge - Visual context for Cursor
+Drawbridge - Browser comments for Claude Code and Cursor
 ==========================================

-Make comments in the browser (like in Figma) and send them to Cursor.
+Make comments in the browser (like in Figma) and send them to Claude Code and Cursor.
 This chrome plugin + cursor ruleset connects your browser to your local development project.
 Comments made on the front end are batched into a markdown file.
 Run the command "bridge" to process them in Cursor.
 Simplify your workflow by adding more context to visual edits with Cursor.

 🚀 1.
 Setup
 -----------